 When it comes to sweet treats, these Peanut Butter Chocolate Bars are probably what I make the most often because it’s so quick to pull together, no bake, and WHO DOESN’T LOVE PEANUT BUTTER CUPS???

 Plus, I almost always have everything I need to make these.
-The only item that’s not usually a pantry staple being some form of plain biscuits, but usually if I dig deep into the giant baskets into which I toss everything that doesn’t have an obvious dedicated position in the pantry, then usually I’ll find some sort of biscuit suitable to use.
+Even though biscuits aren’t part of my weekly shop, usually if I dig deep into the giant baskets into which I toss everything that doesn’t have an obvious dedicated position in the pantry, then usually I’ll find some sort of biscuit suitable to use.

 A month past the due by date, perhaps.
 Pffff!
 That’s fine.
 Everyone knows that the used by date for things like dried goods are conservative.
 Right? 😜